 One of Sierra Leone’s most tragic problems is child malnutrition, which causes almost half of all child deaths.

 The first 1,000 days of a child’s life are critical.
 That’s when the body and brain are growing most rapidly, and proper nutrition is vital.
 In countries like Ethiopia, Guatemala and Niger, Mercy Corps focuses on proper infant care and nutrition—including exclusive breastfeeding for the first six months—so mothers can start their children on the right track.

 Yemen is one of four countries facing a serious food emergency that has put millions of lives in danger.
 Cassandra Nelson for Mercy Corps

 Yemen, South Sudan, Somalia and Nigeria are facing a serious hunger emergency that has put all four countries at risk of famine.
-(South Sudan, the only country to be declared in famine, is one of 13 countries not included on the Global Hunger Index due to lack of data.)
+(South Sudan has already had famine declared.)

 Relentless conflict and natural disaster have put an unprecedented 20 million people at risk across Africa and Yemen.
 Today, nearly 7 million Yemenis rely on outside assistance for food and more than 460,000 children are suffering from severe malnutrition.
 The situation is so dire that a child under 5 dies every 10 minutes.